Preliminary results on the long term operation of RPCs with eco-friendly gas mixtures under irradiation at the CERN Gamma Irradiation Facility: Introduction

 The HFO molecule contains the same number of Hydrogen and Fluorine atoms but one more Carbon with respect to C$_2$H$_2$F$_4$.
-On the other hand, the use of this gas as tetrafluoroethane replacement leads to an increase of the detector working voltage.
-This is not advisable since the currently installed detectors and high voltage systems are not designed to operate at such high voltages, making the full replacement of tetrafluoroethane with HFO alone not possible.
-A mitigating solution was to add CO$_2$ together with C$_3$H$_2$F$_4$ to lower the operating electric field by reducing the partial pressure of the gas mixture \cite{Bianchi_2019, prelPiccolo, prelGiorgia, GUIDA2020162073}.
+On the other hand, the full replacement of tetrafluoroethane with this gas leads to an increase of the detector working voltage \cite{increaseWP}.
+This is not advisable since the currently installed detectors and high voltage systems are not designed to operate at such high voltages, making this simple replacement not possible.
+A mitigating solution was to dilute the HFO with CO$_2$, reducing the partial pressure of the gas mixture and lowering the operating voltage \cite{Bianchi_2019, prelPiccolo, prelGiorgia, GUIDA2020162073}.
+In this framework, HFO, being much denser than CO$_2$ will work as the main contributor to the primary ionization.
+However, the ionizing effects of CO$_2$ have to be into account, especially in those mixtures in which the HFO concentration is lower \cite{sauli, Saviano_2018}.

-The efforts of the RPC ECOgas@GIF++ collaboration are two-sided: on the one hand various beam test campaigns have been carried out to fully characterize RPC response when operated with various HFO/CO$_{2}$-based gas mixtures.
-On the other hand, the prolonged operation of RPCs, when flushed with eco-friendly gas mixtures, is simulated by performing an aging test.
-During this kind of studies, the detectors are exposed to an intense flux of $\gamma$ photons, simulating the background conditions expected during the High-Luminosity (HL) LHC phase \cite{highLumi} and the stability of their response is studied over time.
+The efforts of the RPC ECOgas@GIF++ collaboration are two-pronged: on the one hand, various beam test campaigns have been carried out to fully characterize RPC response when operated with various HFO/CO$_{2}$-based gas mixtures.
+On the other hand, the longevity of the RPCs, when operated with eco-friendly gas mixtures, is studied by performing an aging test under an intense radiation background.
+During this kind of study, the detectors are exposed to an intense flux of $\gamma$ photons, mimicking the background conditions expected during the High-Luminosity (HL) LHC phase \cite{highLumi} and the stability of their response is studied over time.

 This article summarizes the main results obtained in the above-mentioned beam test campaigns and aging studies.
 It is organized as follows: section \ref{sec:experimental} contains a brief description of the experimental setup, section \ref{sec:beamTest} reports the results obtained from the 2022 beam test campaign (results from the first RPC ECOgas@GIF++ beam test campaign (in 2021) can be found in \cite{testBeam2021}), section \ref{sec:agingStudies} describes the results obtained so far from the aging campaign.
 Lastly, section \ref{sec:conclusion} contains a summary of the results, providing also an outlook for possible future developments of these studies.